-- (a) The site check or other sample analyses indicate a release (any detection of any chemical(s) of concern), - (b) A released regulated substances at the site or in the surrounding area is observed, such as the presence of fuel outside of the storage tank system, identification of contamination during routine inspections, system repairs, installation, replacement or other sub-pavement work, the presence of contamination, free phase hydrocarbons or vapors in soils, basements or utility lines, or the presence of contamination in surface, ground, well or drinking water when the source of the contamination is known to be the owner/operator's UST or AST system, or - (c) If a fuel spill or overfill of regulated substance of any volume is not cleaned up within 24 hours or if a fuel spill or overfill of regulated substance that exceeds 25 gallons is observed.
+- (a) A failed system test, site check, or other sample analyses that indicate a release (any detection of any chemical(s) of concern). - (b) A released regulated substances at the site or in the surrounding area is observed, such as the presence of fuel outside of the storage tank system, identification of contamination during routine inspections, system repairs, installation, replacement or other sub-pavement work, the presence of contamination, LNAPL, or vapors in soils, basements or utility lines, or the presence of contamination in surface, ground, well or drinking water when the source of the contamination is known to be the owner's/operator's UST or AST system, or - (c) If a fuel spill or overfill of regulated substance of any volume is not cleaned up within 24 hours or if a fuel spill or overfill of regulated substance that exceeds 25 gallons is observed.